ElectronicBabylonianLiterature/ebl-frontend/README.md

 ## CSS Convention

-File names have lower camel case and the same name as the TSX File they are used.
+File names have lower camel case and the same name as the TSX File they are used in.
-Classes have bem convention (all lower case).
+Css classes have bem conventions (all lower case).

 ## Acknowledgements